WorkplaceX/Util/NuGet/Readme.md

 # Add and Consume Content Files (&ast;.html; &ast;.css) with NuGet in .NET Core
 With NuGet it is possible to package and distribute content files similar to npm package manager.
 The following steps show how to add and consume a content folder.

 In the (&ast;.csproj) add the following lines of code.
 It adds MyContent folder to the class library package.
-Then create the package by running Pack.

 ```xml
 <ItemGroup>